-After receiving a report of alleged sexual misconduct, the Title IX Coordinator will invite the complainant to a meeting to review options, resources, and the University investigation process.
+After receiving a report of alleged sexual misconduct, the Title IX Coordinator will invite the complainant to an in-person meeting to review options, resources, and the University investigation process.
 The Title IX Coordinator and/or investigator(s) will meet with the complainant and gather initial information about the incident and assess the need for supportive measures.